PiwikPRO/next-piwik-pro/README.md

 </button>
 ```

-Below you can view the sample usage of the avialable methods from modules.
+Below you can view the sample usage of the available methods from modules.

 ### Analytics